trycourier/courier-node/README.md

 ```

 ## Requirements
-You will need to a Courier API key to get started.
-You can signup and create one for free at [courier.com](https://courier.com)
+You will need to get a Courier API key to get started.
+You can sign up and create one for free at [courier.com](https://courier.com).

 ## Getting Started